NxPKG/khulnasoft-docs/content/magic-network-monitoring/rules/recommended-rule-configuration.md

 ### Initial rule configuration

 When you initially configure Magic Network Monitoring, you may not know the typical traffic volume patterns across each of your IP prefixes.
-Cloudflare recommends that you set a high rule threshold of either 10 Gbps (gigabits per second) or 10 Mpps (million packets per second) that is unlikely to be crossed during initial configuration.
+Khulnasoft recommends that you set a high rule threshold of either 10 Gbps (gigabits per second) or 10 Mpps (million packets per second) that is unlikely to be crossed during initial configuration.

 This will allow you to collect initial information about the typical traffic volume for a Magic Network Monitoring rule without receiving any alerts.
 After you have collected and analyzed the historical traffic data for an Magic Network Monitoring rule, the threshold should be adjusted to an appropriate value.